 Event Summary

-With forthcoming regulation extending to suppliers and service providers, attendees will gain insights into how to mitigate against supply chain and third-party risk, as well as how to protect the new extended security perimeter being enabled by smart devices and developing IoT applications.
+With forthcoming regulation extending to suppliers and service providers, attendees will gain insights into how to mitigate against supply chain and third-party risk, as well as the how to protect the new extended security perimeter being enabled by smart devices and developing IoT applications.

 Key points